shreyasrivastava11/PowerBi-Dashboard/README.md

 Revenue Trends: Visualizes revenue over time to identify patterns, seasonal trends, and potential opportunities for growth.

 Customer Segmentation: Analyzes customer demographics and buying behavior to help tailor marketing strategies.

+# Benefits
+Real-time Sales Monitoring: The dashboard allows the owner to monitor the sales performance in real time, ensuring they stay ahead of trends and act quickly on any changes.

+Data-driven Decisions: With comprehensive data visualizations, the store can make decisions backed by actual sales data, helping them optimize stock, promotions, and marketing efforts.

+Customizable Filters: The dashboard allows users to filter data based on different parameters like region, product category, and time period, enabling personalized analysis.

+Actionable Insights: The dashboard provides clear and actionable insights into areas of improvement and growth opportunities.

+# Tools Used
+Power BI: For data visualization, creating interactive dashboards, and generating reports.

+Data Source: Sales data from Madhav Store's e-commerce platform, processed and uploaded to Power BI for visualization.